-The information, Communication and Technology department are responsible for the provision and management of all information technology and communication equipment used within the service.
+The Information, Communication and Technology department are responsible for the provision and management of all information technology and communication equipment used within the Service.
 The team provides a helpdesk function which supports personnel through the use and maintenance of their equipment.

-Special equipment can be obtain for staff who require reasonable adjustments helping them to work more effectively and productively for example:-ergonomic mice and keyboards, large monitors, software such as for people with Dyslexia can be provided (Mind map, Dragon speech software, text to speech, speech to text or specialised spell checkers
+Special equipment can be obtained for staff who require reasonable adjustments helping them to work more effectively and productively, for example ergonomic mice and keyboards, large monitors, and specific software for people with Dyslexia (e.g. Mind map, Dragon speech software, text to speech, speech to text or specialised spell checkers).